wg-osr/walkerga.github.io/class/fi_barbarian.md

 ---

 <details markdown="1">
-<summary>Credits</summary>
+<summary>Credits: Phlox</summary>
 *This class is an adaptation of Phlox's amazing [take on the class](http://whosemeasure.blogspot.com/2020/08/glog-class-barbarian.html), which goes back to the origin of its name: a foreigner.
 Compared to the original class, I kept Cultural Context and Outsider as-is and simplified the rest. — SaltyGoo*
 </details>

 <ins>Starting Equipment</ins><br>
-A Weapon in a shape unheard of in this land, a piece of armor made from a material not found here, a trinket from home that signify your faith or rank.
+A Weapon in a shape unheard of in this land, a piece of armor made from a material not found here, a trinket from home that signifies your faith or rank.

 <ins>Starting Skills (+5)</ins><br>
 Foreign Lands and your choice of Explorer, Diplomat, Refugee.